perkolatoriji/vagrant/datadog-README.md

 	6.- now you have your 4 hosts monitored by datadog and can play with it or compare it against prometheus/grafana.

-  Once the 15-day period has expired, you can convert to a free plan and carry on using the limited datadog account forever, limited to 5 hosts, and 1 day of metrics storage, which is enough for POCs testing and small test environments.
+  Once the 15-day period has expired, you can convert to a free plan and carry on using the limited datadog account forever, limited to 5 hosts, and 1 day of metrics storage, which is enough for PoCs testing and small test environments.

 -Author:  Carlos Ijalba.
 Project Started in 2020.